pdoubraw/wakebench_swift/docs/source/validation.rst

 .. figure:: ../../images/coordinate_system_noyaw.png

-*Figure: Coordinate system to be used in the validation analyses, when turbine is facing the mean wind.*
+*Figure: Coordinate system to be used in the validation analyses, when turbine is facing the mean wind.
+Coordinates (x,y,z) given in meters from origin.*

 .. figure:: ../../images/coordinate_system_yawed.png

-*Figure: Coordinate system to be used in the validation analyses, when turbine is misaligned with a positive yaw.*
+*Figure: Coordinate system to be used in the validation analyses, when turbine is misaligned with a positive yaw.
+Coordinates (x,y,z) given in meters from origin.*